abtransitionit/golinux/da/README.md

 da/
   obj.pkg.go       # methods to manage package - eg. pkg.add(...)
   obj.repo.go      # methods to manage repo    - eg. repo.delete(...)
-  mgr.go           # return the manager to be be used according to the OS type mgr.apt.go       # return the apt CLIs to manage repo and package for ubuntu-based linux OS mgr.dnf.go       # return the dnf CLIs to manage repo and package for rhel/fedora-based linux OS type.go          # define structure and interface
+  mgr.go           # return the manager to be used according to the OS type mgr.apt.go       # return the apt CLIs to manage repo and package for ubuntu-based linux OS mgr.dnf.go       # return the dnf CLIs to manage repo and package for rhel/fedora-based linux OS type.go          # define structure and interface